-- Atlanta Meter Position (AMP)- The AMP is responsible for ensuring the optimum flow of arrival traffic to the Atlanta terminal area, which, in turn, will maximize landing capacity.
+- Atlanta Meter Position (AMP): The AMP is responsible for ensuring the optimum flow of arrival traffic to the Atlanta terminal area, which, in turn, will maximize landing capacity.
 Minimizing and equalizing the impact of arrival traffic on ZTL arrival sectors is of primary concern to the success of this position.
-AMP is responsible for setting the MIT requirements for the arrival sectors; fix balancing, and management of arrival delay data for ATL.
-Personnel from the combined Atlanta Airport Traffic Management Unit (AAMTU) primarily staff the AMP. - Charlotte Meter Position (CMP)- CMP is responsible for the overall flow and coordination on traffic inbound to the CLT airport.
-Includes setting the MIT requirements for the ZTL arrival sectors, any first tier MIT restrictions, fix balancing, and management of arrival delay data for CLT. - Enroute Spacing (ESP) ESP is responsible for enroute flows to airports such as ORD, CVG, IAD, etc., and necessary Call for Release (CFR) restrictions placed on internal ZTL airports to fit traffic into the overhead stream. - Monitor Alert Strategy and Tactics for Evaluation and Resolution (MASTER) -The purpose of the Monitor Alert Strategy and Tactics for Evaluation and Resolution (MASTER) position is to perform Monitor Alert (MA) functions and to implement strategic and tactical initiatives to reconcile demand with capacity.
+AMP is responsible for setting the MIT requirements for the arrival sectors, fix balancing, and management of arrival delay data for ATL.
+Personnel from the combined Atlanta Airport Traffic Management Unit (AAMTU) primarily staff the AMP. - Charlotte Meter Position (CMP): CMP is responsible for the overall flow and coordination on traffic inbound to the CLT airport.
+Includes setting the MIT requirements for the ZTL arrival sectors, any first tier MIT restrictions, fix balancing, and management of arrival delay data for CLT. - Enroute Spacing (ESP): ESP is responsible for enroute flows to airports such as ORD, CVG, IAD, etc., and necessary Call for Release (CFR) restrictions placed on internal ZTL airports to fit traffic into the overhead stream. - Monitor Alert Strategy and Tactics for Evaluation and Resolution (MASTER): The purpose of the Monitor Alert Strategy and Tactics for Evaluation and Resolution (MASTER) position is to perform Monitor Alert (MA) functions and to implement strategic and tactical initiatives to reconcile demand with capacity.
 This responsibility requires coordination with other TMU positions such as AMP or CMP.
 The STMC determines the focus of the MASTER position based on a real-time assessment.
-However, the position always retains the responsibility for compliance with MA requirements. - Weather Coordinator (WC) The WC functions as the primary interface between the CWSU meteorologist and the TMU/control room personnel.
+However, the position always retains the responsibility for compliance with MA requirements. - Weather Coordinator (WC): The WC functions as the primary interface between the CWSU meteorologist and the TMU/control room personnel.
 In the absence of a meteorologist, the WC assumes many of their duties (pireps, weather brief at standup, etc.).
 The WC is staffed 24 hours a day.
-The WS assumes the duties of WC during the midnight shift. - Military Operations Specialist (MOS) MOS functions as the primary interface between the military and the TMU/Control Room personnel.
+The WS assumes the duties of WC during the midnight shift. - Military Operations Specialist (MOS): MOS functions as the primary interface between the military and the TMU/Control Room personnel.
 The MOS position is staffed during the day and evening shifts.
 It is collocated with the WC position.
-The WS assumes the duties during the midnight shift.
+The WS assumes the duties during the midnight shift. - Masters and NASCAR events: ZTL staffs Masters golf events with four specialists, two for arrivals and two for departures.
+NASCAR events are staffed with one additional specialist.